dmazin/dmazin.github.io/_posts/2023-03-10-lab-something-weird-sysbench.md

      f/s f_await  aqu-sz  %util Device
   631.00    1.23    1.85 100.0% sda
 ```

+This means that, as expected, we are able to increase the disk throughput even though the utilization was already 100%.

 ### What is the maximum write speed of my disk?
 Even if I increase the number of sysbench threads (so that I can send more queries per second to MySQL), the disk write speed doesn’t go above 60 MB per second.
 This is probably the disk’s maximum write speed.
 However, I’d like to confirm this.
 The reason is that `oltp_read_write` is not a pure test of disk write speed.
 For example, as I increase the number of sysbench threads, MySQL has to spend more resources juggling the connections, which could prevent it from fully utilizing the disk.